kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 SyntaxError: invalid syntax
 ```

-The reason that the syntax is invalid is because Python finds a closing quotes for the string literal just before `World, Hello'`.
+The reason that the syntax is invalid is because Python finds a closing quote for the string literal just before `World, Hello'`.
 Python interprets the `string` data to be: `'Yoda spoke, '`.
 Python does not understand how to interpret the subsequent characters in `World, Hello'` because there is no operator in between the two tokens of a string `'Yoda spoke, '` and a symbol `World`.
 Notice that Python does not interpret `World` as a `string` data because it does not have an opening quotes.
 Therefore, Python tries to interpret `World` as a symbol or name instead.

 But how about the triple quotes?
 What are they used for?
-Python allows you to create multi-line string data using the triple quotes strings.
+Python allows you to create multi-line string data using the triple quotes syntax.
 For example,

 ```python
 """Hello,